 2.)
 Small fridge style incubators

-- Looks nice, easy to use, small footprint, heats and cools, prevents overheating, can be used as a cooler to break diapause in eggs, quiet, easy to clean, lightweight and portable, holds humidity well, can be used as a heated or cooled transport box in the car, only 33W
+Pros -- Looks nice, easy to use, small footprint, heats and cools, prevents overheating, can be used as a cooler to diapause eggs, quiet, easy to clean, lightweight and portable, holds humidity well, can be used as a heated or cooled transport box in the car, only 33W.

-- Very tiny inside, small shelves accommodate only a small number of eggs, top level is a bit warmer than lower level, unit temperature display does not accurately reflect the inside temperature, sealed-in design (no gas exchange), spotty reliability especially with 1st generation models, mixed user reviews
+Cons -- Very tiny inside, small shelves accommodate only a small number of eggs, top level is a bit warmer than lower level, unit temperature display does not accurately reflect the inside temperature, sealed-in design (no gas exchange), spotty reliability especially with 1st generation models, mixed user reviews.

 As with all incubators, you must place at least one reliable thermometer inside the incubator in these fridge style incubators and then adjust the temperature according to that thermometer.
 It's best to put a thermometer on each shelf you use.